-- 2. Milling, sawing, turning, shaping, cutting, grinding, or stamping of any solid materials; - Heat treatment, tempering, or kiln firing of any metal or other materials; - 4.
-Gas or electric arc welding, or other forms of welding processes; - 5.
-Caustic or explosive materials; or - 2.
-Chemical, physical, or combined chemical-physical laboratories involving caustic or explosive materials, hot liquids or solids, injurious radiations, or other hazards not enumerated.
+- 3. Heat treatment, tempering, or kiln firing of any metal or other materials; - Gas or electric arc welding, or other forms of welding processes; - 5.
+Caustic or explosive materials; or - Chemical, physical, or combined chemical-physical laboratories involving caustic or explosive materials, hot liquids or solids, injurious radiations, or other hazards not enumerated.